In this article we explain what is the crime of battery for the California law. One of the most common in the country and particularly in the state.

 If you have been charged with one count of physical assault, our violent crimes lawyer can help you.
 We have over 50 years of combined experience treating these types of cases with favorable results.

-Call us now and you will get a free, no obligation consultation to advise you on your case.
+Call us now and you will get a private, no obligation consultation to advise you on your case.

 The crime of battery in California